UB-Mannheim/vMaBookShelf/INSTALL.md

 For lokal tests in Windows i use http://strawberryperl.com/

-The scripts used the folowing perl modules.
+The scripts used the following perl modules.
 You can download them from cpan.

 - CGI
 - CGI::Carp